'Camera Man' unspools the colorful life of silent film star Buster Keaton

 This is FRESH AIR.
-I'm Dave Davies, in today for Terry Gross.
-If you know the name Buster Keaton, you probably think of him as a guy in old black-and-white silent movies known for slapstick and sight gags.
+I'm Dave Davies, in for for Terry Gross.
+If you know the name Buster Keaton, you probably think of him as the star of grainy old black-and-white silent movies, known for slapstick and sight gags.
 It's true he had a gift for physical comedy, but that doesn't begin to describe his talent or his influence.
 In the 1920s, Keaton starred in and directed a string of silent films that are cited by a long list of great American filmmakers as inspirations.
-Orson Welles, to name one, called Keaton a supreme artist and said his film "The General" is one of the greatest of all time.
+Orson Welles, to name one, called Keaton a supreme artist, and said his film "The General" is one of the greatest of all time.
 Seven of Keaton's silent films are on the National Film Registry.

 DANA STEVENS: Oh, thank you so much for having me.
 I'm excited to talk.

 DAVIES: I have become a Buster Keaton fan, in part because of - the director of our program, Roberta Shorrock, has been sending me videos of his stuff for years.
 And they make me laugh out loud.
 But I'm guessing a lot of our audience has never seen a silent film beginning to end - kind of don't know this world.
 Let me just begin by asking you why you think he's an important figure in the story of American cinema.